When AI Stops Being Theoretical (and Why Most Founders Wait Until They're Forced)

 But the cost of waiting isn't neutral.

 Every quarter you carry headcount you don't need, you're paying an opportunity cost.
-Not just salary and overhead—though that's real—but strategic focus.
-Coordination tax.
-The organizational drag that comes from managing more people than the work requires.
+Not just salary and overhead - though that's real.
+The strategic drag that comes from managing more people than the work requires.

 That reframe matters.
 It changes the question from "Can we afford to cut?" to "Can we afford not to?"